-Bruce Evans, Managing Director, Group Operations at Stirling Ackroyd, gives his views on the current Lettings Market.
+The Lettings teams at Stirling Ackroyd, gives their views on the current Lettings Market.

 The two biggest influences throughout 2022 in Lettings were the shortage of available rental properties in the markets we trade in and the increases in rent levels.

 From January all the way through to November there were less properties on the market versus the same period the previous year.
 At some points the available properties were at the lowest levels we have seen our my many years involved with lettings.
 Since then there has been a slight increase year on year.
 But overall properties available for let were down year on year and versus historic levels.

 Average rents on New Lets achieved across the year increased by £158 per month or £1,896 per year.
 We don’t see this significantly changing in the coming months, although we understand many of our historic Landlords are still trying to cash out and their properties remain on our Sales register.
 We have seen some of these return to us in lettings over the last few months and we fully expect to see that trend continue.
 Had it not been for so many new Tenants in a certain address in Downing Street last year, we are sure the current dynamics in the overall housing market would have been different!
 So political opinion to one side, some stable tenants in No. 10 will be a good thing for the housing market.
 As a business we have seen more Landlords and Tenants renewing their tenancy last year.
 You may recall last year we explained the reasons why renewal rents were still not at the level of new rents, this gap continues to diminish as we keep going through the renewals cycle, we are sure to see this trend continue over the next 12- 24 months, where, accounting for no further pandemics, should return to relative parity between renewal rent reviews (5.63% up) and new lets (8.00% up).